chinnagownishilpa/BDD-Automation-Framework-using-Selenium-Java-Cucumber-TestNG/README.md

-\# BDD Automation Framework using Selenium, Java, Cucumber, TestNG
+\# BDD Automation Framework using Selenium, Java, Cucumber \& TestNG

-\## Project Overview
+\## Overview

-This project is a Behavior Driven Development (BDD) based automation framework designed to automate functional test scenarios for a web application.
+This repository contains an enterprise-ready BDD automation framework designed to automate web application testing using Selenium WebDriver and Cucumber BDD.

-The framework uses Cucumber for readable test scenarios written in Gherkin syntax and Selenium WebDriver for browser automation.

-The goal of this project is to demonstrate a scalable, maintainable, and industry standard automation framework suitable for real world QA automation projects.

-\## Application Under Test

-Demo web application used for automation practice and framework demonstration.
+The framework demonstrates real-world QA automation practices such as clean architecture, separation of concerns, reusable components, centralized reporting, and CI/CD readiness.
+It reflects production-level automation frameworks used in insurance and financial domain applications.

+---

-\## Tech Stack
+\## Technology Stack

 \- Java